 Expanding on her time partnering with Chameleon, Eileen said, “Their management team enthusiastically took on the training needed to support their employees and family members who are impacted by SUD.
 They offer resources and flexibility to affected employees and partner with SOS to provide them with weekly lunchtime meetings at their facility, which I have the honor of facilitating.
 I am also able to run a Journaling Group at Chameleon for interested employees.”

-We’re grateful to have Eileen join us every Wednesday to provide open time for employees going through recovery or affected by addiction to find support and resources.
+We’re grateful to have Eileen join us every Wednesday.
+She provides open time for employees going through recovery or affected by addiction to find support and resources.
 This judgment-free listening ear and space have positively impacted our team.

-Of course, nothing is quite as compelling as real-life experiences, so we asked Eileen to share a story of a specific (anonymous) person who has benefited from the SOS program.
+Of course, nothing is quite as compelling as real-life experiences.
+We asked Eileen to share a story of a specific (anonymous) person who has benefited from the SOS program.

 “Hundreds of people visit our four centers every month.
-One that is memorable is a young man who came in a few years ago [and] was very anxious due to his drug use and charges pending against him in the criminal justice system.
+One that is memorable is a young man who came in a few years ago.
+[He] was very anxious due to his drug use and charges pending against him in the criminal justice system.
 He was able to sit down for a few minutes and participate in a Journaling Group I was running.

 “The man then asked to speak with a Recovery Support Specialist and began his journey in recovery.
-He was able to avoid going to jail by participating in Drug Court, a supervised court docket that provides a sentencing-alternative treatment.
-He later attended the AmeriCorps Program and became a Certified Recovery Support Worker.
-He was then hired by SOS as a Recovery Support Specialist and later tapped to run the Peer Strength Program and work with individuals impacted by SUD who are involved in the criminal justice system.”
+He was able to avoid jail by participating in Drug Court, a supervised court docket that provides a sentencing-alternative treatment.
+Later, he attended the AmeriCorps Program and became a Certified Recovery Support Worker.
+He was then hired by SOS as a Recovery Support Specialist and later tapped to run the Peer Strength Program.
+He worked with individuals impacted by SUD who are involved in the criminal justice system.”

 This remarkable story is just one example of how with the right support system and resources, people with SUD can turn their lives around and, in turn, make a difference for others.
 Imagine the ripple effect your company could have with experienced partners to develop your workforce recovery efforts.